TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 * Also, since we are using HTTP requests, unlike other nuke bot out there, C-REAL spam creating channel, role, and category(CRC) can create beyond the 250 limit for CRC that the old nuking bots have.

 ## Messages
 * cyxl: Hi!

 * Message to those coding masters out there, if you see something we can improve in our code, feel free to make a pull request.
 This will really help us a lot. ╰(✿´⌣\`✿)╯♡

 * TKperson: I got the idea of creating the C-REAL bot from [Cerealwithnomilk](https://www.youtube.com/channel/UCxX7O68badw2sBbcvQK0wBQ); the bot is named after this guy.

-## Check list for setting up everything
-1. [Download](https://github.com/TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/releases/latest/download/c-realV2.zip) the C-REAL file(or download the [whole thing](https://github.com/TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/archive/master.zip))
-2. Get a discord profile(token) for the bot.
-3. Make a configuration file with `builder.html`.
-4. Drag the configured json file next to the executable file(The prebuilt verison)
-5. Run the executable, and it should give you a bot invite link after the bot is ready.
-If the console closed by itself that means there's something wrong with the code and please report the issue to this github page.
-6. (Optional) If the bot is asking for a path-to-the configuration file, you enter a local path or full path for the config file.

-## What is a token/how to setup a token
- 1. The token for a bot is the profile for the bot.
-You'll need a profile for the bot to join servers.
- 2. Go to [Discord developers site](https://discord.com/developers/applications), login or sign up.
- 3. Create a new application or use your created application
- 4. Go to the bot tab in the application.
- 5. Click on add bot.
- 6. And then click on "Click to Reveal Token" or "Copy" to get your token.

 ## Common errors
 1. PrivilegedIntentsRequired (non-selfbot users only) [![9977.png](https://i.postimg.cc/9fjCQNsh/9977.png)](https://postimg.cc/gx4fM4YS)
 Solution: Watch https://youtu.be/DXnEFoHwL1A?t=44 starting from 0:44 to turn on the required 2 buttons.
 (In the future, I'm going to make this requirement optional)